nikithavarkala/items-backend/README.md

 GET /api/items/{id}

 Response:
-  200 OK – Item found
+-200 OK – Item found
-  404 Not Found – Item does not exist with Id ${id}
+-404 Not Found – Item does not exist with Id ${id}

 - Get All Items
-GET /api/items
+-GET /api/items

 Response:
-  200 OK – List of all items
+-200 OK – List of all items

 ## How to Run
 1. Clone the repository